dart-lang/site-www/src/_guides/language/sound-dart.md

 If so, you can add a type annotation.

 {:.fails-sa}
+<?code-excerpt "strong/lib/strong_analysis.dart (local-var-type-inference-error)"?>
 {% prettify dart %}
 var x = 3; // x is inferred as an int x = 4.0;
 {% endprettify %}

 {:.passes-sa}
+<?code-excerpt "strong/lib/strong_analysis.dart (local-var-type-inference-ok)"?>
 {% prettify dart %}
-num y = 3; // y is defined as num, which can be double or int y = 4.0;
+num y = 3; // a num can be double or int y = 4.0;
 {% endprettify %}